-∞ Note: This program can be completed entirely online.
+\inftyNote: This program can be completed entirely online.
 Not all general education options or program electives are offered online, however there will be a variety of online classes from which to choose in order to meet the requirements.

-- College Composition or Applied Communication Credits: 6 Note: For College Composition or Applied Communication choose from the approved options except MGT 233, which will be applied to Program Requirements (below). - Mathematics Credits: 3 - Physical and Biological Sciences Credits: 4 - Arts and Humanities AND/OR Social and Behavioral Sciences Credits: 61
+- College Composition or Applied Communication Credits: 6 Note: For College Composition or Applied Communication choose from the approved options except MGT 233, which will be applied to Program Requirements (below). - Mathematics Credits: 3 - Physical and Biological Sciences Credits: 4 - Arts and Humanities AND/OR Social and Behavioral Sciences Credits: 6-1 Note: 1 Select from two different prefixes